PMBio/muon.r/README.md

 ReadH5MU("myMultiAssay.h5mu", "mae")
 ```

-Please not that some of the fields such as multimodal embeddings (global `.obsm` slot) are not read into the MultiAssayExperiment object due to the object structure limitations.
+Please note that some of the fields such as multimodal embeddings (global `.obsm` slot) are not read into the MultiAssayExperiment object due to the object structure limitations.

 ## Relevant projects